-An Alliance Departmental Graduate Program Group (GPG) is a group of Alliance Graduate Faculty Mentors in a math sciences department of sufficient size and seniority that they may successfully mentor a significant number of graduate students from underrepresented groups.
+A Math Alliance Departmental Graduate Program Group (GPG) is a group of Math Alliance Graduate Faculty Mentors in a mathematical or statistical sciences department of sufficient size and seniority that they may successfully mentor a significant number of graduate students from underrepresented groups.
 These GPGs share the goal of ensuring that underrepresented students who wish to pursue an advanced degree in these departments will thrive, and they have committed themselves to a set of best practices.

-There are two branches to the Alliance Graduate Program Groups (GPGs):
+There are two branches to the Math Alliance Graduate Program Groups (GPGs):

-The Alliance maintains a webpage for each Alliance GPG.
+The Math Alliance maintains a webpage for each Math Alliance GPG.
 This webpage contains information about the GPG’s graduate programs and opportunities.
-The Alliance is eager to increase the number of its Graduate Faculty Mentors and works to provide opportunities for math sciences graduate faculty nationally to become familiar with Alliance goals and practices.
+The Math Alliance is eager to increase the number of its Graduate Faculty Mentors and works to provide opportunities for math and stat sciences graduate faculty nationally to become familiar with Math Alliance goals and practices.